SySeVR: A Framework for Using Deep Learning to Detect Software Vulnerabilities: The SySeVR Framework

-{\bf Overview}.
-In order to bridge the domain gap, one may suggest treating each {\em function} in a program as a region proposal in image processing.
-However, this is too coarse-grained because vulnerability detectors not only need to tell whether a function is vulnerable or not, but also need to pin down the locations of vulnerabilities.
-That is, we need finer-grained representation of programs for vulnerability detection.
-On the other hand, one may suggest treating each {\em line of code} (i.e., {\em statement} --- the two terms are used interchangeably in this paper) as a unit for vulnerability detection.
-This treatment has two drawbacks: (i) most statements in a program do not contain any vulnerability, meaning that few samples are vulnerable; and (ii) multiple statements that are semantically related to each other are not considered as a whole.
+On the other hand, when using deep learning to detect vulnerabilities, we need to represent programs in a way that can adequately accommodate the syntax and semantic information related to vulnerabilities.
+At a first glance, one may suggest treating each {\em function} in a program as a region proposal in image processing.
+However, this is too coarse-grained because vulnerability detectors not only need to tell whether a function is vulnerable or not, but also need to pin down locations of vulnerabilities.
+That is, we need fine-grained representations of programs for vulnerability detection.
+One may also suggest treating each {\em line of code} or {\em statement} (i.e., these two terms will be used interchangeably) as a unit for vulnerability detection.
+However, this treatment has two drawbacks: (i) most statements in a program do not contain any vulnerability, meaning that few samples are vulnerable; and (ii) multiple statements that are semantically related to each other are not considered as a whole.

-Inspired by the notion of region proposal in image processing, we propose dividing a program into smaller pieces of code (i.e., a number of statements), which may exhibit the {\em syntax} and {\em semantics} characteristics of vulnerabilities.
-This explains, as highlighted in Fig. \ref{Fig_Overview_of_our_approach}(b), why the framework seeks SyVC, SeVC, and vector representations of programs.
+The preceding discussion suggests us to divide a program into smaller pieces of code (i.e., a number of statements), which correspond to ``region proposals'' and exhibit the {\em syntax} and {\em semantics} characteristics of vulnerabilities.